 Educational outreach provides homeowners and renters alike DIY tools to turn their homes Magenta.

 Magenta House Accelerator

-YOUTH: Middle School and High School teams innovate a water-wise and power-conscious future for LA.
+Middle School teams innovate a water-wise and power-conscious future for LA.